antimatter15/eigensheep/README.md

 <img src="https://raw.githubusercontent.com/antimatter15/lambdu/master/images/setup.png" alt="eigensheep setup" width="500" />

 Once Eigensheep is set up, you can run any code on Lambda by prefixing the cell with `%%eigensheep`.
-You can include dependencies from `pip` by typing `%%eigensheep requests numpy`.
-You can invoke a cell multiple times concurrently with `%%eigensheep -n 100`.
+You can include dependencies from `pip` by typing `%%eigensheep <list of package names>`, for example `%%eigensheep requests numpy`.
+You can invoke a cell multiple times concurrently with the `-n` parameter, for example `%%eigensheep -n 100`.

 <img src="https://raw.githubusercontent.com/antimatter15/lambdu/master/images/parallel.gif" alt="eigensheep usage" width="500"  />